omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 node index.js
 ```

 After the file is executed, the execution process is stopped, simply because there is nothing left to run in this file.
-(This will be explained in detail later)
+It is the event loop that decides to shut down the application after executing all there is to execute. (refer to [event loop](#the-event-loop).)

 ## **Introduction to NodeJS modules**